BorisWauters/AdventOfCode/README.md

-# Advent of Code 2021
+# Advent of Code Java

-This is my attempt at the 2021 Advent of Code.
+This is my attempt at the Advent of Code from the following years:
+* 2021
+* 2022

-For more information about the Advent of Code visit: https://adventofcode.com/2021
+For more information about the Advent of Code visit: https://adventofcode.com